opencontainers/runc/libcontainer/nsenter/README.md

 package.
 In cgo, if the import of "C" is immediately preceded by a comment, that comment, called the preamble, is used as a header when compiling the C parts of the package.
 So every time we  import package `nsenter`, the C code function `nsexec()` would be called.
-And package `nsenter` is only imported in `init.go`, so every time the runc `init` command is invoked, that C code is run.
+And package `nsenter` is imported in package main, so every time runc any command is invoked, that C code is run.

 Because `nsexec()` must be run before the Go runtime in order to use the Linux kernel namespace, you must `import` this library into a package if